 The Media Landscape Is Vast But Not All Media Outlets Are Equal

-Usually, they are the smaller outlets with smaller audiences.
-Finding them takes time, the same time it does to pull a large list of bigger outlets.
+The same time as it does to pull a large list of bigger outlets.
 And their reach is far less.

 It just doesn’t make economic sense to keep looking at a certain point.

-The end of a publicity campaign is a great place to pick up your marketing campaign using the tools you developed in phase one.
+The end of a publicity campaign is a great place to pick up your marketing campaign using the book marketing tools you developed in phase one.

 Here are some ideas for how you can extend your publicity bang through Facebook, Twitter, and Goodreads:

-3. Create a Twitter ad with one of your reviews and target the audience you want to reach.
+3. Create a Twitter ad with one of your reviews to spread the word and target the audience you want to reach.

-So don’t despair if your publicity campaign is past the “sell by” date.
-You have options!
+For first-time self-published authors, in particular, don’t despair if your publicity campaign is past the “sell by” date.